Taliban triumph means more worries in Africa | DW | 18.08.2021

 Islamist militants are also active in the Sahel region and parts of the West African sub-region.

 Islamist extremists also operate in parts of the Democratic Republic of Congo.
-The political analyst Kwesi Aning stressed the need for measures to guard Africa against any new threats that may arise as a result of the current Afghan crisis.
+Political analyst Kwesi Aning stressed the need for measures to guard Africa against any new threats that may arise as a result of the current Afghan crisis.

 In an attack in Nigeria's Borno State in November 2020, Boko Haram fighters killed dozens of farm workers